By clicking the Options Menu, the Properties for Hyperview window will open. Click the Live Loop Setup Tab.

-To "ignore" an existing live loop connection, select the connection in the CIUMon settings list and press Ignore.
+To "ignore" an existing live data connection, select the connection in the Custom CIUMon settings list and press Ignore.
 Functionally this is identical to deleting the connection.
 When routing data requests, Hyperview will act as though that connection did not exist.
 However, it is temporary, because an ignored connection can be unignored and reinstated.
 If for some reason you want to force Hyperview to never send requests to a particular server, you can "ignore" it.

 By default, Hyperview will assign a local port to a CIUMon connect automatically, choosing an available port from within the default port range.
 Unless you require specific port behavior, for example due to firewall constraints, it is best to stick with this default.

 To specify a custom local port range, check Use custom port range and then specify the range.

 Note: You can only specify a custom port range for a Use local settings server list.

 Normally data requests are routing to appropriate servers automatically.

 In the event that you want to specify that requests for a particular loop or loop-pcu combination should be routed to a particular server, click Edit routing preferences to open the Routing Preferences dialog.